Tijl Faveyts: Life and career

 From 2015, Faveyts appeared as Fasolt and Hunding in Der Ring in Minden, Wagner's Ring cycle at the Stadttheater Minden conducted by Frank Beermann, which was completed in 2019.
 A reviewer noted his interpretation as convincingly lyrical in voice and action.
 Hunding is portrayed as a person with a certain social background, not an evil character, with a striking low vocal register.

 On 10 July 2021, he appeared as Rocco in Beethoven's Fidelio in a concert performance at the Alfred Fischer Hall in Hamm as part of the KlassikSommer Hamm festival.
 Beermann conducted the Nordwestdeutsche Philharmonie, choir and soloists.
 In January 2022 he made his house debut in the Bayerische Staatsoper München as Vanuzzi in Die schweigsame Frau.
 In March 2022, he performed as the King in Aida at the Semperoper in Dresden conducted by Christian Thielemann.
 In November 2022 he made his Italian operatic debut at the Teatro Pavarotti-Freni Modena and the Teatro Communale Reggio Emilia as Landgraf Hermann in Tannhäuser, conducted by Marcus Bosch.
+In september 2023 he made his much acclaimed roledebut as Gurnemanz in Parsifal at the Theater Minden under the baton of Frank Beerman in an Eric Vigié production.
+In June 2024 he made his Hungarian debut as Fasolt in Das Rheingold at the Müpa with maestro Ádám Fischer.
+In the summer of 2025 he made his debut at the Bayreuther Festspiele as Hans Schwarz in Die Meistersinger von Nürnberg and 2.
+Gralsritter in Parsifal.